HITECHCRIME/HC_SG139/README.md

 nobody is around
 world chants
 with silent vibrations

+world chants
+nobody found
+nobody is around
+world chants
+with silent vibrations
-(it's the riddim of death)
+(it's the riddim of death) <

 world chants of
-riddim of death
 forlorn despite
 her (bold) sacrifice won't be enough to satiate blood in excess

+world chants of
+forlorn despite
+her (bold) sacrifice won't be enough to satiate blood in excess
+(it's the riddim of death) <

 scrolls played open
 not a whim of chance